WebDevEtc/BlogEtc/README.md

       - View all comments,
       - Approve/Moderate comment,
       - Delete comment
+    - Upload images
+      - as well as uploading featured images for each blog post (and auto resizing to multiple defined sizes), you can upload images separately.
+      - view all uploaded images (in multiple sizes)
 - **Includes admin panel**
   - Create / edit posts
   - Create / edit post categories